Sir Mo Farah, CBE, is a multiple Olympic, World and European champion – the UK's greatest ever athlete.

 Mo was a very successful junior athlete, winning the European Junior 5,000m title in 2001.
 His major breakthrough on the senior stage came in 2006 when he won a silver medal in the 5,000m European T&F Championships and later in the year when he won the European Cross Country Championships.

 Mo's career took another step forward in 2010 with a 5,000m and 10,000m golden double at the European T&F Championships, and then one week later he became the first British man to run sub 13 minutes for the 5,000m - with a National Record time of 12:57.94.
 2011 was a dream season for Mo as he became the first British man to win the 5,000m in the World T&F Championships, a few days after winning the silver medal in the 10,000m.
 He smashed the European 10,000m Record with a time of 26:46.57 and improved the British 5,000m Record to 12:53.11.

 Then came London 2012...On 4th August 2012, Mo created history at the London Olympic Games.
 In his first race, Mo capped off 'Super Saturday' by winning the 10,000m gold in a time of 27:30.42.
 This was Great Britain's first ever Olympic gold medal in the 10,000m and came after two other gold medals for Great Britain in the same athletics session.

-A week later on the 11th August 2012, Mo completed the hardest track double of them all by winning the 5,000m in a time of 13:41.66.
-Farah now joins just 5 people (Zatopek, Kuts, Viren, Yifter, Bekele) in the history of the Olympic Games to win the 5k/10k double and the only athlete to do it on home soil.
-To finish off an amazing 2012 Mo's wife Tania gave birth to twin daughters Aisha and Amani who Mo dedicated each of his gold medals to.
+A week later on 11th August 2012, Mo completed the hardest track double of them all by winning the 5,000m in a time of 13:41.66.
+He joined an exclusive club of just 5 people (Zatopek, Kuts, Viren, Yifter, Bekele) in the history of the Olympic Games to win the 5k/10k double and Mo is the only athlete in history to do it on home soil.
+To finish off an amazing 2012, Mo's wife Tania gave birth to twin daughters Aisha and Amani.
+Mo dedicated both of his Olympic gold medals to the girls.